haruosuz/DS4GD/2017giga/CaseStudy.md

     # Create tests
     x <- s2c("atgc"); AT(x)

 Q4.
 Write a function to draw a sliding window plot of AT content.
-Use it to make a sliding window plot of AT content along the genome.
-Do you notice any relationship between the sliding window plot of GC content along the genome, and the sliding window plot of AT content?
+Use it to make a sliding window plot of AT content along the genome, using a windowsize of 2000 nucleotides.

 	# write a function to make a sliding window plot:
     slidingwindowplotAT <- function(windowsize, inputseq)